D2KLab/multiconer/README.md

 ## Experiment Results

-We evaluated our fine-tuned language model on the test sets of the MultiCoNER II datasets.
+We evaluated our fine-tuned language model on the test sets of the MultiCoNER datasets.
 The results are summarized in the tables below:

 ### 2022